 So lots of citrus and vanilla.
 Maybe some fake oak things I didn’t like up front but given time and air I appreciated the weight against the punchy greens and acid.
 Much as I’ll appreciate the slow cords against Fiona’s spoken-word-esque lyrics someday maybe.

 Wine as art.
 Wine like the book you reread or the movie you rewatch and find something new each time, except with sips.
 I will restrain myself so I can try it over a couple days but ohhhh Boudignan how I love your work.
 Acid lasers cutting honeycomb onto beds of greens like lemon verbena composed in sheepskins (lanolin!) in a pear orchard.
 Rich complex and every sip is a new season in the orchard revealing new things.
 Omg this wine.
 It makes me MAD.
-Because I only got one bottle of it. — a year ago
+Because I only got one bottle of it. — 2 years ago

 With Covid-19 and the country in extended lockdown, mass economic shutdown & unemployment, one has extra time to enjoy some extra bottles, explore their creative side & dabble in a third career.